sfc-aqua/quisp/doc/Build_on_windows.md

-# Installating Omnetpp GUI and Native Quisp on Windows OS
+# Installing Omnetpp GUI and Native Quisp on Windows OS

 ## TL;DR
 * Before You Start